buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialProfileSetUsageTapering.md

 # IfcMaterialProfileSetUsageTapering

-_IfcMaterialProfileSetUsageTapering_ specifies dual material profile sets in association with tapered prismatic (beam- or column-like) elements.
+_IfcMaterialProfileSetUsageTapering_ specifies dual material profile sets in association with tapered prismatic (beam- or column-like) elements.<!-- end of definition -->

 > HISTORY  New entity in IFC4